anychart-integrations/gantt-php-mysql-live-edit/README.md

 Drop `index.html`, `data.php`, `live_edit.php` and `js` and `css` folders
 to a folder where you serve your .php files and your server (e.g. Apache or Nginx) could get them.
-Open browser at an appropriate url.
+Open browser at an appropriate URL.

-Run the server, gantt chart gets data on page load automatically.
+Run the server, AnyChart gantt chart gets data on page load automatically.

 ## Workspace
 Your workspace should look like: